DfirJos/Parse-and-Enrich/README.md

 ```

-## How to enrich Office365 UAL logs (or other CSV's) with ipinfo.io data
+## How to enrich Office365 UAL logs (or other CSV's).
+It will enrich IP addresses wiht ipinfo.io data

 ```bash
   $ Parse-and-Enrich.py -i Input/AuditRecords.csv -csv_e